yeejoe/WeatherForecast/README.md

 Weather Forecast

+You may find the APK Installer at the root directory

 The UI Design are referring to an existing APP Named "Weather Live" on Google Play Store

 [x] - Completed